 I was impressed by the fact that you studied many fields, which I think allowed you to create something different and new.
 You created the world's first 3D digital hologram printer and created the world’s first 3D digital holograms, it is amazing!

-It’s true that not so many artists understand the wave properties of light, have a knowledge of optical engineering and can write their own computer programs!
+It’s true that not so many artists understand the wave properties of light, have a knowledge of optical engineering, and can write their own computer programs!
 This may be the reason why so few artists work with this wonderful medium.
 From a very young age I was equally passionate about art and science.
 At school however one was expected to become either an artist or a scientist, certainly not both.
 I spent many years searching for a way to combine my interests, going first to art school, then studying science and mathematics before returning to art college to gain a degree.
 Then in 1981, whilst still at college, I discovered holography.
 It was a revelation, the perfect combination of art and science.
 I taught myself how to make holograms and became one of the UK’s first generation of holographers.
 My good fortune wasn’t just an interest in these opposing subjects but also the timing.
 I graduated (in 1983) just as holography broke free of the scientific laboratory and became a new and exciting creative medium.
 We often referred to this time as the ‘Fox Talbot’ days of holography.
 Almost everything we did was the first time it had ever been done and it was quite easy to make and invent new things.
 We felt like explorers discovering a new world.
-Around every corner was a host of new creative possibilities.
+Around every corner lay a host of new creative possibilities.

 I was offered the commission by Jefferson Hack, the CEO and co-founder of Dazed Media and publisher of the cult fashion magazine AnOther Magazine.
 Jefferson had seen my work and, in particular, my portrait of the Her Majesty the Queen and wanted the world’s first 3D fashion magazine cover for his limited edition 15th anniversary issue.
 I shot Karl’s portrait at his private studio in Paris and it was an unforgettable experience.
 As a photographer himself, Karl was acutely interested in the process and method of capturing three-dimensional images and, at the end of the shoot, was enthralled to see himself in 3D.
 Some weeks later, I hand-made the 3D covers for the magazine and created a large format light sculpture, 92 x 120 cm in size, which Chanel gifted to Karl and which he hung in his office.
 Karl later purchased a second copy for his home.
 Whist this light sculpture was not commissioned to promote an item of clothing, clearly fashion could not exist without being portrayed and promoted using photography and film.
-Fashion however is a sculptural medium which can only truly be conveyed by another sculptural medium.
+Fashion however is a sculptural medium that can only truly be conveyed by another sculptural medium.
 Whilst fashion holography does not yet exist, it is bound to play an important role in the future.

-The Queen’s portrait, created by you, can also be seen adorning the world's first £100 bank note.
+The Queen’s portrait, created by you, can also be seen adorning the world's first £100 banknote.
 How did you feel when you realised that you would have to meet the Queen of England and be the first to make an official holographic portrait of her?

-You have also created holograms and light sculptures for many companies including Christian Dior, Guerlain, Mont Blanc, De Beers, Rolls Royce, Aston Martin, Ferrari, British Airways, Walt Disney and others.
+You have also created holograms and light sculptures for many companies including Christian Dior, Guerlain, Mont Blanc, De Beers, Rolls Royce, Aston Martin, Ferrari, British Airways, Walt Disney, and others.
 Can you tell us what was the most important for you?

 The following fact, which can be established using Einstein’s famous equation E=MC2 (2=squared), captures the inspiration behind my series of images entitled Naturalium: